DataKinds/simplefunge/README.md

 < = move cursor left until a direction change command is encountered
-> = move cursor right until a direction change command is encountered ^ = move cursor up until a direction change command is encountered v = move cursor down until a direction change command is encountered H = move cursor right if top of stack is >0 or left otherwise
+(greater than sign because github thinks it's something else) = move cursor right until a direction change command is encountered
+^ = move cursor up until a direction change command is encountered v = move cursor down until a direction change command is encountered H = move cursor right if top of stack is >0 or left otherwise